fezeka-tech/pands-project2021/README.md

 # pands-project2021
 This project will research and analyse Iris data.

-Iris data set is a data set that has record of 50 Iris, from each of the three species; versicolor, virginica and setosa.
-It is a discriminant analysis problem used in machine learning.
+Iris data set is a data set that has record of 150 Iris flowers, 50 from each of the three species; versicolor, virginica and setosa.
+The data includes dimensions of the Iris' botanical parts, sepal and petal, in centimeters.
+It is used in machine learning as a discriminant analysis problem.

 The first time that Fisher presented the sepal and petal measures of the three Iris species publicly was in a 1936 report, “The Use of Multiple Measurements in Taxonomic Problems”.